 On the login screen, select the local connection you just created from the Connection list, and select the remote project from the Project field, and then click Finish.

-If you are working in an SVN project, items with uncommitted changes are preceded by a
+When you work in offline mode on an SVN project, items with uncommitted changes are preceded by a